LBHackney-IT/API-Playbook/docs/alerting.md

 ### AWS Canaries for APIs

-- Set to run every 5 mins
+- Set to run every 5 mins.

-- A canary invokes an API endpoint to check it’s availability
+- A canary invokes an API endpoint to check it’s availability.

-- Needs to be set up per API endpoint to ensure all endpoints provided by an API are functioning as expected
+- Needs to be set up per API endpoint to ensure all endpoints provided by an API are functioning as expected.

 - The current creation process for a canary is **manual**